On eigenmeasures under Fourier transform

 \section{Acknowledgements}

-We are grateful to Sebastian Herr and Venta Terauds for valuable discussions and helpful comments on the manuscript.
+We are grateful to {Hans Georg Feichtinger}, Sebastian Herr, Yves Meyer, Adi Tcaciuc and Venta Terauds for valuable discussions and helpful comments on the manuscript.
+We thank the referees for their constructive comments which helped us to improve the presentation.
 TS would like to thank the Department of Mathematical and Statistical Sciences of the University of Alberta (Edmonton, Canada) for hospitality during his stay as a research fellow of the DFG.
-This work was supported by the German Research Foundation (DFG), within the CRC 1283 at Bielefeld University (MB) and via research grant 415818660 (TS), and by the Natural Sciences and Engineering Council of Canada (NSERC), via grant 2020-00038 (NS).
+This work was supported by the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft), within the CRC 1283/2 \mbox{(2021 - 317210226)} at Bielefeld University (MB) and via research grant 415818660 (TS), and by the Natural Sciences and Engineering Council of Canada (NSERC), via grant 2020-00038 (NS).